rubrik-devops/ruby-bits/README.md

     -a, --assure [string]            String to set in SET operation (in case of --sla, it's the SLA Name) --dr                         Instant Recovery of --client
-        --sla                        Perform and SLA Operation (used with --get or --assure --list                       Audit SLA configuration (used with --sla)
+        --sla                        Perform and SLA Operation (used with --get or --assure --livemount [SLA]            Perform Live Mount of all VMs in an SLA Domain --list                       Audit SLA configuration (used with --sla)

 Metric options: